deusExMac/ExpectedJaccardSimilarity/README.md

 ``-f [sset | tset] | fields-list``: Additional data to store in output csv file together with the Jaccard similarity.
 Currently only the randomly generated S and T set are supported with this flag.
 Can add multiple times e.g. -f sset -f tset to store also the S and T sets into the csv file.
 By default, these sets are not stored in the output file.

 # Test runs
+When executing the script, an animated plot [like this](https://github.com/deusExMac/ExpectedJaccardSimilarity/blob/main/Execution_20x20x100.png) will show up.

 Below some results from test runs.
 In the table below, columns should be interepreted as follows:

 * |U| : size of universal set